michaelrbarb/Getting_and_Cleaning_Data/Code Book.md

     - fBodyBodyGyroJerkMag-mean()
     - fBodyBodyGyroJerkMag-std()
     - fBodyBodyGyroJerkMag-meanFreq()
-- average:  The average of the variable by subject and activity.
+- value:  The value of the acceleration measurment.
-- value:  The value of the acceleration measurement.
+- average:  The average of the variable aggregated by subject and activity.